Yaarn/yaarn.github.io/pages/client/using-yaarn/coverage-management.md

 # Coverage Management

-Manage and interact with your media coverage through Yaarn's coverage management system, visible from the Coverage section.
+Manage and interact with your media coverage through Pressto's coverage management system, visible from the Coverage section.

 ## Viewing Coverage